 With arm out to the side with the thumb down, move the hand completely down and up in the three planes noted.
-Pass is at least 10 reps slowly (30 up-down movements.
+Pass is at least 10 reps slowly (30 updown movements.
 Shoulder-Rotator Cuff: The test for the shoulder focuses on rotator cuff muscle endurance.
+Given that the shoulder is linked to the neck, a shoulder strength test also tests the stability of the spine.
 The arm is held out to the side with the thumb facing down and pointing toward the floor.
 The arm is then moved down toward the side and back up to shoulder height.
 You perform this movement in the three planes shown (behind the body, at the body, and in front of the body).
 Do this slowly.
 If you experience significant pain with this maneuver, stop!
 You should be able to do this 10 times in each position (30 reps total).
 You may be fatigued.
 If you can't get that far without stopping, you need to strengthen the rotator cuff.
 These muscles help to stabilize the ball of the shoulder joint in its socket.

-Scoring: If you can get through 30 reps (10 in each plane) without pain (although you may be mildly to moderately fatigued), then give yourself a 3 here.
-If you can barely do this and experience much fatigue and effort or have pain with this test, then you score a 2.
-If you can't get through all of this due to fatigue or pain you score a 1.
-If you can't do this at all give yourself a 0.
+Scoring: If you can get through 30 reps (10 in each plane) without pain (although you may be mildly to moderately fatigued), give yourself a 3 here.
+If you can barely do this and experience much fatigue and effort or have pain with this test, you score a 2.
+If you can't get through all of this due to fatigue or pain, you score a 1.
+If you can't do this at all, give yourself a 0.

 Core-Abdominals: There are two stability tests for the lower back, both pioneered by a Japanese researcher.
-The first is a simple sit-up maneuver where you begin by lying faceup and bringing your hips and knees to a 90 degree position as shown.
+The first is a simple sit-up maneuver where you begin by lying faceup and bringing your hips and knees to a 90-degree position as shown.
 Make sure you keep your neck flexed.
 Set a timer and hold this position.
 The normal time for men is 182 seconds (3 minutes), and for women it's 85 seconds (1.5 minutes).
 If you experience significant pain with this maneuver, stop!
-If you have a lot of pain with this maneuver, you may have a disc pain issue as flexion places more pressure on the disc.
+If you have a lot of pain with this maneuver, you may have a disc-pain issue as flexion places more pressure on the disc.